-ART 2013.
+- ART 2013.
 Art Appreciation.
 [ACTS Course ARTA 1003].
-General orientation and understanding of art forms through slides, films, and lectures.
-Internet students will need Internet access and the images CD that comes with the textbook.
+General orientation and understanding of art forms through slides, films, and lectures. - ENGL 2213.

-ENGL 2213.
 World Literature I. [ACTS Course ENGL 2113].
 An introduction to literature; sampling of major masterpieces from the beginning of literature to A.D.
 1660.
 Internet students must have access to the Internet and a browser.
-Internet students must also be proficient in the use of and have access to Microsoft Word.
-Prerequisite: ENGL 1123.

-ENGL 2223.
+Prerequisite: ENGL 1123. - ENGL 2223.
 World Literature II.
 [ACTS Course ENGL 2123].
 Continued introduction to literature; sampling of masterpieces from A.D.
 1660 to present.
 Internet students must have access to the Internet and a browser.
-Internet students must also be proficient in the use of and have access to Microsoft Word.
-Prerequisite: ENGL 1123.

-ENGL 2313.
+Prerequisite: ENGL 1123. - ENGL 2313.
 American Literature I. [ACTS Course ENGL2653].
 American Literature I is designed to provide opportunities for students to study American prose and poetry from the beginnings to 1865.
 Prerequisite: ENGL1123-Composition II.
-Fall (alternate with ENGL2323 American Literature II).
+Fall (alternate with ENGL2323 American Literature II). - ENGL 2323.

-ENGL 2323.
 American Literature II.
 [ACTS Course ENGL2663].
 American Literature II is designed to provide opportunities for students to study American prose and poetry from 1865 to present.
 Prerequisite: ENG1123-Composition II.
-Fall (alternating)

-MUS 2013.
+Fall (alternating) - MUS 2013.
 Music Appreciation.
 [ACTS Course MUS 1003].
-Designed to promote a higher degree of understanding and enjoyment of music by various composers through the development of listening skills.
-Internet students will need Internet access, Microsoft Word software, Listening to Music Introductory Music CD (CD that comes with the textbook), the two-set CD, and the ability to receive and send e-mail attachments.

-THEA 2003 Theatre Appreciation [ACTS COURSE DRAM1003].
+Designed to promote a higher degree of understanding and enjoyment of music by various composers through the development of listening skills. - THEA 2003 Theatre Appreciation [ACTS COURSE DRAM1003].
 Theatre Appreciation is designed to be an introductory survey of theatre arts-including history, dramatic works, stage techniques, and production procedures-as it relates to the fine arts, society, and the individual.
-Prerequisite: None.

-PHIL 2403.
+Prerequisite: None. - PHIL 2403.
 Introduction to Philosophy.
 [ACTS Course PHIL 1103].
 A survey of the philosophical, political, economic, aesthetic, and religious ideas that have influenced Western culture.
 Designed to promote the spirit of reasoned inquiry needed for critical thinking.
 Internet students will need access to the Internet and a browser.